 It appears that the Speedway track, between Notcutts Garden Centre and Popefield Farm, Hatfield Road, was also used as a greyhound track in the 1930s.
 Could this have been before conversion to speedway, or were the two activities operated concurrently?
 Programmes and advertisements survive for the Smallford Speedway and records from other Speedway clubs, of competing at Smallford.

 We have photos of two children, each wearing a different school uniform.
-Probably taken in the 1930s, the children were included in a party visiting Ilfracombe from St Albans, and many would have homes in the Fleetville and Camp area.
+Probably taken in the 1920s or 1930s, the children were included in a party visiting Ilfracombe from St Albans, and many would have homes in the Fleetville and Camp area.
 Can you identify the uniforms/badges?